watertap-org/watertap/docs/edb/reference.rst

 edb dump
 --------

-Dump JSON records from the Electrolyte Database to a file.
+Dump JSON records from the EDB to a file.

 edb dump options
 ^^^^^^^^^^^^^^^^